 - Language certificate for the language of instruction – if applicable – translated into Romanian and officially endorsed;

 - A copy of the birth certificate, translated into Romanian and officially endorsed;

 - Medical certificate (translated into Romanian) stating that the applicant is fit for university studies;

 - The passport containing the study visa.

-Schedule for admission: receipt of application files: 06 April – 15 September 2020, student registration: 18 September 2020 –28 September 2020 (registration will be complete after the receipt of the original documents and the completition of a language test, when applicable, acccording to the law and regulations in force).
+Schedule for admission: receipt of application files: 05 April – 17 September 2021, student registration: 20 September 2021 – 30 September 2021 (registration will be complete after the receipt of the original documents and the completion of a language test, when applicable, according to the law and regulations in force)